 The study found stimulant medications showed the strongest evidence for core ADHD symptoms, with “moderate to large” effect sizes.
 Methylphenidate worked best for children, while amphetamines showed stronger effects in adults.

-Behavioral therapy demonstrated robust evidence for improving daily functioning, though effects on core symptoms were smaller than medications.
-Importantly, behavioral interventions showed better long-term maintenance of gains compared to medication-only approaches.
+Behavioral therapy demonstrated robust evidence for improving daily functioning, though effects on core symptoms were smaller than medications. behavioral interventions showed better long-term maintenance of gains compared to medication-only approaches.

 The System I Tested as a Teacher With ADHD